Katukinan languages

 Katukinan (Catuquinan) is a language family consisting of two languages in Brazil, Katukina-Kanamarí and the perhaps moribund Katawixi.
 It is often not clear which names in the literature, which are generally tribal names and often correspond to dialects, refer to distinct languages.
 Indeed, they are close enough that some consider them all to be dialects of a single language, Kanamari.

 Campbell (2012) notes that Adelaar "presents reasonably persuasive evidence that Harákmbut and Katukinan are genetically related."

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Jivaro, Máku (Jukude), Mura-Matanawi, Puinave-Nadahup, Taruma, Tupi, Yanomami, and Arawak language families due to contact.
-This suggests that Katukinan and the language families with which it was in contact with had been earlier spoken within a central Amazon interaction sphere.
+This suggests that Katukinan and the language families with which it was in contact had been earlier spoken within a central Amazon interaction sphere.

 Classification

 Many ethnic Katukina had shifted to other languages by the time of European contact.
 Examples are Panoan Katukina and unclassified Katukinaru.

 The common suffix dyapa, djapa means 'tribe' or 'clan', for which the varieties are named.
 Fabre (2005) lists Kanamarí, Txuhuã-djapá, Katukína do Jutaí (Katukina proper), and Katawixi as four attested languages.

 The Tsohom Djapa are believed to speak a Katukinan language.